EXCCoin/exccd/README.md

 go install . ./cmd/...
 ```

-For more information about Decred and how to set up your software please go to
-our docs page at [docs.decred.org](https://docs.decred.org/getting-started/beginner-guide/).

 ## Docker

 All tests and linters may be run in a docker container using the script